 If we had to pick one, we’d say that the best streaming device you can get right now is undoubtedly the new Roku Streaming Stick+.
-In the words of DT’s resident A/V guru Caleb Denison, theis the most sensible streaming TV device available this year.
+In the words of DT’s resident A/V guru Caleb Denison, the Roku Streaming Stick+ is the most sensible streaming TV device available this year.
 At $70, it delivers 4K HDR video with up to Dolby Atmos Audio, all through a user interface designed to appeal to a wide range of users, from tech novices to tech wizards.
 Thanks to an app-agnostic approach, Roku makes finding the best place to watch the content you want easier than its competitors, and its handy app is the icing on an already delicious cake.”

 Smartphones have come a long way in the past few years, but no matter how advanced they get, they never seem to have enough battery power.
 Show me the most advanced smartphone we’ve got, and after 8-10 hours, I’ll show you a really expensive paperweight.
 But not to worry — that’s where Anker’s PowerCore 5000 comes in.
 Despite being small enough to fit in a pocket, purse, or backpack pouch; it can store enough juice to fully recharge most smartphones seven times.